Welcome to Year 2!

 Reading, Phonics and Spelling : Phonics/spelling lessons happen every day.
 We will do this as a class and provide extra support for children who need it.

-Large Group Guided Reading sessions Fluent Readers - Once the children become ‘fluent readers’ we will be reading whole class texts with the children.
+Guided Reading sessions Whole-class Guided Reading sessions Fluent Readers - Once the children become ‘fluent readers’ we will be reading whole class texts with the children.
 They will read more challenging texts, such as chapter books, using a range of skills to discuss and answer questions about the books.
 These sessions are not recorded in their Reading Records, but they have a Guided Reading book, where they record work relating to the text that is being studied.
+Phonic-based readers -In these small group lessons, the focus is largely on decoding, fluency, and comprehension.
+The children will read independently and to an adult, within their group.
+It will be marked in their reading records that they have had a practice reading session with adult support on that day.
+They will read with adult support several times a week depending on the week Once the children have read a book with their reading group at school, they will bring it home for further practice, along with an additional decodable book which will be changed weekly.
+Please help us to make sure that we can send home decodable books for all the children by returning both your child's reading books every Friday.
+Once the children are fluent readers, they will be reading longer books in school and will be able to independently change their home readers whenever they need to.
+Please continue to send their reading record book to school every day.
 We will endeavor to hear individual readers as often as possible.
 Children are assessed with their phonics and reading regularly throughout the year.
 English Homework: Reading We would like the children to read at home at least 4- 5 times a week with an adult.
 More able readers will then start to read more independently but it is still important for children to read out loud and have the opportunity to ask and answer questions about the vocabulary and text.
 Alongside reading school books we actively encourage children to read a wide range of books at home.

-Spelling (link) (logins in reading records) Spelling challenges are set every Friday on Spelling Shed ..
+Spelling challenges are set every Friday on Spelling Shed ..
 The words will comprise spellings linked to the spelling taught that week alongside some year 2 Common Exception Words.
 We would like children to practice their spelling at least 3 x a week.

 |